 We shall review the Scheme at regular intervals and monitor how it is operating.

 Under Section 19 of the Freedom of Information Act 2000 , we have a duty to adopt and maintain a Publication Scheme.
 The purpose of the Act is to promote greater openness by public authorities.
 The Freedom of Information Act does not change the right of patients to protection of their confidentiality.
 Maintaining the legal right to patient confidentiality continues to be an important commitment on our part.

 Reuse of Public Sector Information & Links with FOI

 Scheme Accountability (NBT Website) The Director of Information Management & Technology is the senior lead for this Scheme.
-The day to day maintenance of the Publication Scheme (this website) is the responsibility of Helen Williamson, Head of Information Governance & IT Security, Information Management Directorate.
+The day to day maintenance of the Publication Scheme (this website) is the responsibility of the Head of Information Governance and Information Management Directorate.